 What if I Am Eligible for the Minimum Wage in Ohio But My Employer Pays Me Less Than That?

 If your employer shorts you on pay more than once and the problem is not corrected as soon as you ask your employer about it, you have a strong case for pursuing a lawsuit.
-Speaking with an experienced minimum wages attorney will help you gather and submit the appropriate evidence that your employer is cheating you out of the money you earned.
+Speaking with experienced minimum wages attorneys will help you gather and submit the appropriate evidence that your employer is cheating you out of the money you earned.

 Understand, too, that a manager or business owner who refuses to pay you the minimum wage may also be cheating many or most of your co-workers.
 As a result, you may be able to take legal action on behalf of all aggrieved employees.